 - Data protection best practice guidelines and adoption

-- Market Analysis, Sizing, and Vendor Shares of Backup as a Service and Disaster Recovery as a Service
+- Market Analysis and Sizing of Backup as a Service and Disaster Recovery as a Service

 - Adoption Patterns and Role of PBBAs in Customer Environments